 Despite his inauspicious arrival in Virginia, John seems to have been successful.
 I don’t like the fact that he owned slaves, but he was apparently devoted to his family and was a respected resident of Christ Church Parish where he served as lay reader, appraiser, juror, and clerk of the vestry.

-Copyright © 2019 Kitty Steele Barrera.
+Copyright © 2019 K Steele Barrera.
 All rights reserved.

 Sources for John Bristow